mygithublab/test/README.md

 5. Fixed problem with not working multiple selection for nagiosgraph datasets and periods.

-6. Migration Nagios and Nagiosgraph var folder to backup locationo.
+6. Migration Nagios and Nagiosgraph var folder to backup location.

 Thanks.